 I most commonly use confectioners' sugar or milk powder for homemade desserts.
 That's because I do not keep my whipped cream desserts long.
 However, when it's a customer cake, I stabilize the whipped cream with unflavored gelatin.

 Why?
 Because I cannot decorate a cake at the last minute.
-I need to decorate and let the cake sit in the fridge a few hours before the customer comes to pick it up.
+I need to decorate and let the cake sit in the fridge for a few hours before the customer comes to pick it up.

 The customer again won't pick it up just before the party, so she still needs to keep it in her fridge for a few more hours.
 I want my whipped cream to hold up until it's time to serve the cake/dessert.
 In this case, gelatin works best.